How to Memorize Scripture

 With the optional Teacher's Guide, you'll have everything you need to get started right away — including a suggested structure, schedule, and group game ideas.
 Get the physical copy for $1, or download the PDF absolutely free.

 If you have questions or would like resources to share Scripture memory with others, just give us a call.
-We would be happy to provide resources like bulletin inserts or other promotional materials for your church, Sunday school class, or homeschool support group.
+We would be happy to provide resources like bulletin inserts or other promotional materials for your church.
 Special speakers for churches or groups can also be arranged.

 If you're like most homeschool parents, you want to raise your kids to know Christ and embrace a biblical worldview.
 In this effort, instilling the actual words of Scripture in their hearts is vital.
 After all, a biblical worldview cannot exist apart from a deep and wide knowledge of God’s actual words.